srobbibaro/krig-game-engine/README.md

 increasingly larger number of messages.
 Be careful - higher numbers will output a lot of information!

+Note: When you build with `$ make build-debug` a mid-range setting of `2` is assigned.

 ```c
 #define MSG_LVL 0
 ```

 #### Enable Edit Mode

+To build the main executable in debug mode, run: `$ make build-edit`.

+Note: You may need to run `$ make clean` prior to running the above command for it to build the executable properly.

+You can also change the setting in source, if you prefer:

 The `EDIT` flag is located in _src/constants.h_ and is disabled by default (set to 0).
 When the `EDIT` flag is enabled (set to 1), Krig will launch in edit mode.
 This mode is